cirosantilli/python-cheat/matplotlib/in/README.md

-every python file in this dir must implement the `plot` method and can generate only a single figure (`svg`, `png`, etc.).
+Every Python file in this dir must implement the `plot` method and can generate only a single figure (`svg`, `png`, etc.).

-this will automatically be done with a `makefile` outside this dir.
+This will automatically be done with a `Makefile` outside this dir.

-if you want to generate more than one plot per file, put the file that will do that outside this dir and customize the makefile.
+If you want to generate more than one plot per file, put the file that will do that outside this dir and customize the makefile.